Here are all of the 6x6 pet portraits from September.

 So I have been painting pets for over a year now, each week I get a new batch of pets and commissions to work on.
 Cats, dogs, birds, turtles, you name it, I have probably painted it.
 You think this could get old, but no, I can honestly say that I still LOVE IT!
 Every week it is really exciting to get a new group of pets to paint!

-Between working on commissions and chewy paintings, guess what, I still paint pets!
+Between working on commissions and other paintings, guess what, I still paint pets!
 Currently working on creating a collection of breeds of both cats and dogs.
 It is really rewarding to create and capture their personalities.
 I think it is because each one is different, each pet and breed has their own quirks that really add to the painting and the painting experience.